 School Size

-Ripponlea Primary School is a small school with a current enrolment of approximately 300.
+Ripponlea Primary School is a small school with a current enrolment of approximately 270.
 Our size enables children to easily form relationships with students and teachers across the school which creates a beautiful sense of connection.
-Everyone knows each other's names at Ripponlea - something that really fosters our sense of belonging and community.
+Everyone knows each other's names at Ripponlea, something that really fosters our sense of belonging and community.
 We are also able to offer small class sizes.
 We may be small in size but we are well resourced and offer our students exceptional learning and extra curricular opportunities.

 Multi-age learning